 - Argued successfully before the Massachusetts Supreme Judicial Court to establish the law in the Commonwealth on judicial estoppel.

-- Successfully represented holder more than $500M of debt on a Boston office tower complex in a bankruptcy filed by the property owner.
+- Successfully represented a holder of more than $500M of debt on a Boston office tower complex in a bankruptcy filed by the property owner.

 - Represented a hedge fund in a case where a former employee claimed an ownership stake in the fund which our client contended was obtained through a breach of fiduciary duty.
 The case involved novel issues of law on fiduciary duty and wiretap law.